 Lady riding a beast,

-On the heads of men.
+You rained fire on the heads of men.